mdavis-xyz/lambda_multiprocessing/README.md

 When you `__enter__` the pool, it creates several `Child`s.
-These contain the actual child `Process`es, plus a duplex pipe to send tasks to the child and get results back.
+These contain the actual child `Process`es, plus a duplex pipe to send `Task`s to the child and get `Response`s back.

 The child process just waits for payloads to appear in the pipe.
 It grabs the function and arguments from it, does the work, catches any exception, then sends the exception or result back through the pipe.
-Note that the function that the client gives to this library might return an Exception for some reason, so we return either `[result, None]` or `[None, Exception]`, to differentiate.
+Note that the arguments and return functions to this function could be anything.
+(It's even possible that the function _returns_ an Exception, instead of throwing one.)

-To close everything up when we're done, the parent sends a payload with a different structure (`payload[-1] == True`) and then the child will gracefully exit.
+To close everything up when we're done, the parent sends a different subclass of `Request`, which is `QuitSignal`.
+Upon receiving this, the child will gracefully exit.

 We keep a counter of how many tasks we've given to the child, minus how many results we've got back.
 When assigning work, we give it to a child chosen randomly from the set of children whose counter value is smallest.
 (i.e. shortest backlog)

 When passing the question and answer to the child and back, we pass around a UUID.
 This is because the client may submit two tasks with apply_async, then request the result for the second one, before the first.
 We can't assume that the next result coming back from the child is the one we want, since each child can have a backlog of a few tasks.